Bude: Victorian resort

 Bude became popular in Victorian times for sea bathing, inspired by the Romantic movement.
 The ladies used Crooklets Beach while the gentlemen were segregated to Summerleaze.
 Workers flocked to Bude for the building of the canal, but as shipping dwindled, and the railway reached dominance, Bude concentrated on the emergent tourist trade.
 By 1926, there were 59 boarding houses and 5 hotels: the Falcon, Grenville, Globe, Norfolk and the Commercial.

+Landmarks and attractions

 Beaches

 There are a number of good beaches in the Bude area, many of which offer good surfing conditions and many of which are dog-friendly.
+Bude Lifeboat Station is at Summerleaze beach.
 Bude was the founder club in British Surf Life Saving.